 Tips

-This is the single most important step for crispy wings in the air fryer.
-Use paper towels and press down firmly on every side of each wing to soak up as much moisture as possible.
+This is the most important step for crispy wings in the air fryer.
+Use paper towels and press down firmly on every wing, getting both sides.
+If there’s moisture left on the skin, the baking powder can’t do its job and you’ll get soft, rubbery skin instead of crispy.

-If you have the time, you can even let the wings sit uncovered on a wire rack in the fridge for an hour before cooking.
-That dries the skin out even more and gives you next-level crispiness.
+If you have time, pat them dry and then let them sit uncovered on a wire rack in the fridge for an hour or even overnight.
+That extra step dries the skin out even more and gives you noticeably crispier results.

 Use Aluminum-Free Baking Powder